EngineeringSoftware/gobash/doc/get-started.rst

 `examples directory
 <https://github.com/EngineeringSoftware/gobash/tree/main/examples/README.md>`_.
 If you like learning by examples, that is the best place to go next.
-If you prefer to read higher level doc, then check :doc:`language`.
+If you prefer to read higher level documentation, then check :doc:`language`.

 .. toctree::